Skip to main content

 • When handling replies in the inbox

-From the audience section, you can easily filtrer your candidates per status!
+From the audience section, you can easily filter your candidates per status!

 Select the audience and the statuses you want to work on.

-For instance, in this audience, I was looking for candidates qualified with a "Wrong Timing" tag so I can reach out again and offer them a new job opportunity!
+For instance, in this audience, I was looking for candidates qualified with a "Wrong Timing" tag so I could reach out again and offer them a new job opportunity!

 To activate them in a new campaign, select them and add them to a new audience!